George Washington Memorial Parkway: Previously proposed connection

 The Clara Barton Parkway is administratively part of the George Washington Memorial Parkway.
 It was signed and designated as the George Washington Memorial Parkway until 1989, when it was renamed to overcome motorist confusion with the main segment in Virginia.

 The parkways on the two sides of the river were originally supposed to be joined by a bridge at the Great Falls of the Potomac River.
 However, opposition from preservationists led to the cancellation of that bridge.
 Instead, traffic between the two parkways uses the American Legion Bridge downstream.
 The Virginia side of the Potomac River at Great Falls is managed by the Superintendent of the parkway as a national park site, known as Great Falls Park.
 Some elements of the proposed final parkway configuration—such as the concrete bridge that would have carried northbound traffic at the Glen Echo turn-around—were built but have never been used.

+Recent construction

+Northern Parkway Rehabilitation Project

+From 2022 to 2025 the National Park Service rehabilitated the northern section of the parkway, from the Spout Run Parkway to I-495, repairing and replacing the guardrails, repairing bridges, replacing pavement, and improving drainage.

+I-495 Express Lanes Northern Extension

+The I-495 Express Lanes Northern Extension Project, or I-495 NEXT extended the express lanes on I-495 north from VA-267 to the American Legion Bridge.
+This reconstruction project resulted in redesigning the interchange between I-495 and the George Washington Memorial Parkway, adding express lanes access within the center of the trumpet.